YMakushenko/visualization/02_activities/assignments/assignment_4.md

     - geocoding the addresses to obtain latitude and longitude coordinates, which was a time-consuming process.
     - designing the visualization to be both informative and visually appealing, which included choosing appropriate colors and ensuring the map's interactivity.
     - testing and debugging the code to ensure it runs smoothly and accurately represents the data.

+    2. The ‘underwater labour’ included cleaning the data, ensuring its accuracy, and deciding how to best represent it visually.
+This also involved trial and error in Power BI to find the most effective chart type and design for conveying the information clearly and effectively.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**